TheNavy/klipper-config/README.md

 # My custom Klipper macros

+All credit goes to @dudeofawesome -> https://github.com/dudeofawesome/klipper-config He created the Marcos!

 ### Slicer Settings to use the Macros
 **Note**: Cura Users.
 Install the "MeshPrintSize.py" from the Github Root Directory to